jargonLint/jargonLint/CONTRIBUTING.md

 If you disagree with our suggestions, we are open to discussing the proposed changes.

 Each approved pull request by contributors will remain open until the contributor signs off or several hours have passed.
-If you want to delay the merging of the pull request for whatever reason, explain the reason in the comments of the pull request.
+If you want to delay the merging of the pull request for whatever reason, we ask that you explain the reason in the comments of the pull request.

 ## How to Report a Bug